Shilajit for Liver & Kidney Health — What Research Says

 The core of the shilajit literature rests on a small number of foundational studies:

 • Pandit et al. (2016) — randomised, double-blind, placebo-controlled trial in men 45–55.
 250 mg purified shilajit twice daily for 90 days significantly raised total testosterone, free testosterone, and DHEAS versus placebo.
-PubMed 26395129.
+PubMed 26395129 [Review].

 The Yeti Life